• Home

 About This Song

-“Let’s Fall In Love” was written by Harold Arlen and Ted Koehler for the film of the same name, released in 1933.
-At the time of the film’s release, Eddy Duchin had a popular recording of the song.
-Other significant recordings include those by Ella Fitzgerald, Frank Sinatra, and Diana Krall.
+“Let’s Fall In Love” was written by Harold Arlen and Ted Koehler for the 1933 film Let’s Fall In Love, starring Ann Sothern.
+Significant recordings include Eddy Duchin, Eddie Fisher, Frank Sinatra, and Diana Krall.

 About This Version

-Tony Bennett recorded “Let’s Fall In Love” on August 15, 1960, for the album Tony Bennett Sings A String Of Harold Arlen.
-Glenn Rosser wrote the arrangements and conducted the orchestra.
+Tony Bennett recorded “Let’s Fall In Love” on August 15, 1960, for his album Tony Bennett Sings a String of Harold Arlen, released in 1961.
+Glenn Osser wrote the arrangements and conducted the orchestra.
+Tony Bennett Sings a String of Harold Arlen was Bennett’s first album dedicated to composer.

 Filed Under: Song of the Day Tagged With: Glenn Osser, Harold Arlen, Ted Koehler, Tony Bennett, Tony Bennett Sings a String of Harold Arlen